jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Benefits.md

 High performance: up to 10G transmission bandwidth for single channel.

+Flexible Route Management: The Border Gateway provides two management capabilities, namely route manual configuration and route dynamic transmission for users’ choice.
+The route transmission supports end-to-end route automatic update from VPC to IDC, simplifying the deployment means of network responding to dynamic changes.

-The direct connection provides flexible access methods: self-service and partner creating modes, and support two-layer and three-layer access modes.
+Rich Access Method: The Direct Connect provides self-service and partner creating modes, and supports two-layer and three-layer access modes.